 5.6A.4.1 Introduction

-The requirements in clause 5.6A.4.5 shall apply provided the RedCap UE has received NR-DL-TDOA-RequestLocationInformation message from the LMF via LPP [34] requesting the RedCap UE to measure and report DL RSTD measurements defined in TS 38.215 [4] without FH via nr-DL-PRS-RxHopping-Request.
+The requirements in clause 5.6A.4.5 shall apply provided the RedCap UE has received NR-DL-TDOA-RequestLocationInformation message from the LMF via LPP [34] requesting the RedCap UE to measure and report DL RSTD measurements defined in TS 38.215 [4] without FH via nr-DL-PRS-RxHoppingRequest.

-The requirements in clause 5.6A.4.6 shall apply provided the RedCap UE has received NR-DL-TDOA-RequestLocationInformation message from the LMF via LPP [34] requesting the UE to measure and report DL RSTD measurements defined in TS 38.215 [4] with FH via nr-DL-PRS-RxHopping-Request.
+The requirements in clause 5.6A.4.6 shall apply provided the RedCap UE has received NR-DL-TDOA-RequestLocationInformation message from the LMF via LPP [34] requesting the UE to measure and report DL RSTD measurements defined in TS 38.215 [4] with FH via nr-DL-PRS-RxHoppingRequest.

 5.6A.4.2 Requirements applicability